-The trade union movement was built by the struggles of working people -- including aboriginals and racialized workers.
+The trade union movement was built by the struggles of working people -- including Indigenous and racialized workers.

-Unifor advocates for these workers, and encourages their participation in union life through local union committees, regional council committees and the Aboriginal and Racialized Workers Caucus.
+Unifor advocates for these workers, and encourages their full participation in union life through local union committees, regional council committees and the Aboriginal and Racialized Workers' Caucus.
 Unifor also holds national and regional Aboriginal and Racialized Workers conferences.

-For more information on this work contact: email@example.com
+For more information on this work send an email to: email@example.com

 Orange Shirt Day